tk89/cv/README.md

-My CV in .docx amd PDF format
+My CV in .docx and PDF format